Amgen Inc. (NASDAQ:AMGN) Shares Sold by Profit Investment Management LLC

-Profit Investment Management LLC reduced its stake in shares of Amgen Inc. (NASDAQ:AMGN – Free Report) by 3.4% during the 3rd quarter, according to its most recent filing with the SEC.
+Profit Investment Management LLC cut its holdings in shares of Amgen Inc. (NASDAQ:AMGN – Free Report) by 3.4% during the third quarter, according to its most recent filing with the Securities & Exchange Commission.
 The firm owned 3,398 shares of the medical research company’s stock after selling 118 shares during the period.
-Profit Investment Management LLC’s holdings in Amgen were worth $913,000 at the end of the most recent quarter.
+Profit Investment Management LLC’s holdings in Amgen were worth $913,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-IAG Wealth Partners LLC lifted its stake in Amgen by 520.0% in the 2nd quarter.
-IAG Wealth Partners LLC now owns 124 shares of the medical research company’s stock worth $28,000 after purchasing an additional 104 shares in the last quarter.
-VisionPoint Advisory Group LLC purchased a new position in Amgen in the 2nd quarter worth approximately $28,000.
-Strategic Investment Solutions Inc. IL purchased a new position in Amgen in the 1st quarter worth approximately $28,000.
-PrairieView Partners LLC lifted its stake in Amgen by 250.0% in the 2nd quarter.
-PrairieView Partners LLC now owns 140 shares of the medical research company’s stock worth $31,000 after purchasing an additional 100 shares in the last quarter.
-Finally, Lumature Wealth Partners LLC lifted its stake in Amgen by 51.1% in the 1st quarter.
-Lumature Wealth Partners LLC now owns 142 shares of the medical research company’s stock worth $34,000 after purchasing an additional 48 shares in the last quarter.
-74.44% of the stock is owned by institutional investors and hedge funds.
+Other institutional investors have also recently modified their holdings of the company.
+Strategic Investment Solutions Inc. IL acquired a new stake in Amgen in the 1st quarter worth about $28,000.
+IAG Wealth Partners LLC boosted its holdings in Amgen by 520.0% in the 2nd quarter.
+IAG Wealth Partners LLC now owns 124 shares of the medical research company’s stock worth $28,000 after buying an additional 104 shares during the last quarter.
+VisionPoint Advisory Group LLC acquired a new stake in Amgen in the 2nd quarter worth about $28,000.
+PrairieView Partners LLC boosted its holdings in Amgen by 250.0% in the 2nd quarter.
+PrairieView Partners LLC now owns 140 shares of the medical research company’s stock worth $31,000 after buying an additional 100 shares during the last quarter.
+Finally, Lumature Wealth Partners LLC boosted its holdings in Amgen by 51.1% in the 1st quarter.
+Lumature Wealth Partners LLC now owns 142 shares of the medical research company’s stock worth $34,000 after buying an additional 48 shares during the last quarter.
+74.44% of the stock is currently owned by institutional investors and hedge funds.

 Amgen Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Thursday, March 7th.
-Investors of record on Friday, February 16th will be paid a dividend of $2.25 per share.
-The ex-dividend date is Thursday, February 15th.
-This represents a $9.00 dividend on an annualized basis and a dividend yield of 3.19%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, March 7th.
+Shareholders of record on Friday, February 16th will be paid a $2.25 dividend.
 This is an increase from Amgen’s previous quarterly dividend of $2.13.
-Amgen’s payout ratio is presently 60.55%.
+The ex-dividend date of this dividend is Thursday, February 15th.
+This represents a $9.00 annualized dividend and a dividend yield of 3.19%.
+Amgen’s payout ratio is 60.55%.

 Amgen Inc discovers, develops, manufactures, and delivers human therapeutics worldwide.
 It focuses on inflammation, oncology/hematology, bone health, cardiovascular disease, nephrology, and neuroscience areas.
 The company's products include Enbrel to treat plaque psoriasis, rheumatoid arthritis, and psoriatic arthritis; Neulasta that reduces the chance of infection due a low white blood cell count in patients cancer; Prolia to treat postmenopausal women with osteoporosis; Xgeva for skeletal-related events prevention; Otezla for the treatment of adult patients with plaque psoriasis, psoriatic arthritis, and oral ulcers associated with Behçet's disease; Aranesp to treat a lower-than-normal number of red blood cells and anemia; KYPROLIS to treat patients with relapsed or refractory multiple myeloma; and Repatha, which reduces the risks of myocardial infarction, stroke, and coronary revascularization.